brimdata/zed/k8s/recruiter.md

 Here is a pattern for deploying zqd recruiter in a cluster, and using it as a service that supplied zqd worker instances to perform distributed query execution.

-zqd recruiter can be deployed with the zqd helm chart with the following options:
+zqd recruiter, workers, and root can be deployed with the zqd helm chart with the following Makefile targets

 ```
-helm ...
-(TBD)
+make helm-install-recruiter
+make helm-install-workers
+make helm-install-root
 ```

 This will deploy zqd recruiter as a service with a replication count of 1.
 With its current design, zqd recruiter should not have more than one instance deployed in a cluster.
 The zqd recruiter is reliable because it can quickly recover state after an expected or unexpected restart.